 Wayne State Pathway to Faculty Program

-The Wayne State Pathway to Faculty program is an innovative initiative to diversify the professoriate at WSU.
-In this program, pre-faculty fellows will be guided to and prepared for the acceptance of tenure-track faculty positions.
-Ongoing support will be provided by the Office of Postdoctoral Affairs.
-Individuals who identify as members of groups historically underrepresented in their chosen field in higher education are strongly encouraged to apply.
+The Wayne State University Pathway to Faculty program is an innovative initiative to diversify the professoriate at Wayne State.
+Through this program, pre-faculty fellows will be guided to and prepared for the acceptance of tenure-track faculty positions into which they will transfer upon fulfillment of predetermined metrics.

-Successful candidates will have shown exceptional promise in research or creative activities and scholarship along with a demonstrated desire to pursue a tenure-track position while advancing diversity, equity, and inclusion (DEI).
+Successful candidates for the Pathway to Faculty program will have shown exceptional promise in research or creative activities and scholarship along with a demonstrated desire to pursue a tenure-track position while advancing diversity, equity, and inclusion.
 Applicants must have or be seeking a:

 - Doctoral degree

-- Terminal masters degree
+- Terminal master's degree

 - Professional degree